bevyengine/rfcs/rfcs/45-stageless.md

       - `on_resume`
       - etc.
 4. It may become harder for users to understand their app at a glance.
+    - Commands processing is more explicit but less structured.
-    - Particularly understanding when commands are processed and understanding what conditions guard a system when it belongs to multiple system sets.
+    - The conditions that guard a system can become more complex when it belongs to multiple system sets (via nesting or intersection).
     - Clear, concise error messages and graph visualization tools will become even more important.

 ## Rationale and alternatives